Medical equipment and scanners

 Potentially the noise is mostly structure borne from the motor and/or bearings across the frame and ‘limbs’.
 In which case inverse load identification and TPA analysis can help pinpoint the dominant mechanisms and dominant structural eigenmodes.
 The above type of volume sound sources can be applied to gather vibro-acoustic transfer data.
 And small shakers are needed to excite the frame and limbs to determine their sensitivity, eigenmodes and vibro-acoustic transfer.

-The video on the right, in this case applied to a robotic vacuum cleaner shows the principle of vibro-acoustic transfer and reciprocity.
+If you wish to understand more on vibro-acoustics and reciprocity.
+Use the link/button on the right.
+An example on a robotic vacuum cleaner shows the principle of vibro-acoustic transfer and reciprocity.

 Tactile vibration on medical power tool

 Controlling the modes of the motor, saw-blade, drill-head etc. helps to limit fatigue of the operating staff.
-Experimental modal analysis can be applied on the components to tune the eigen frequencies of the components and sub-assemblies, Inverse load identification on the helps to choose the right drive units and limit unwanted vibration.
+Experimental modal analysis can be applied on the components to tune the eigen frequencies of the components and sub-assemblies, Inverse load identification motor and bearings helps to set targets for drive units, and thus limit unwanted vibration.

 And when these devices are linked to a robotic actuator the analysis becomes more complex because of interaction with the robot structure and mechanisms.
 In that case tactical feeling is not the issue but accurate and predictable operation is.
 TPA transfer path analysis and EMA experimental modal analysis are used to determine where modifications are needed or possible.